Because of the increase of wickedness, the love of most will grow cold. [Matthew 24:12]

 What Is Biblical Justice?

-As love is for the New Testament, so justice is the central ethical idea of the Old Testament.
+As love is a central idea in the New Testament, so justice is the central ethical idea of the Old Testament.

 The Hebrew word for “justice,” mishpat, occurs in its various forms more than 200 times in the Hebrew Old Testament.
 Its most basic meaning is to treat people equitably.
 It means acquitting or punishing every person on the merits of the case, regardless of race or social status.
 Anyone who does the same wrong should be given the same penalty.